90%+ of employees state that recognition improves their motivation and engagement.....but it's believed less than…

 Well try this:

 2. Create an individual ‘Positional Contract’ with each employee.
-This process (and document) should include a details of their regular duties and a summary of how their position helps the company achieve its goals.
+This process (and document) should include details of their regular duties / ongoing objectives and a summary of how their position helps the company achieve its goals.

-3. A list of expected skills to develop/improve and why this improvement will help the company achieve its goals and
+3. Identify skills to develop/improve and why this improvement will help the company achieve its goals.

-5. Make sure you remind and review.
-The biggest mistake companies make is working on putting meaningful expectations together and then only refer to them once a year.
+4. Make sure you remind and review, i.e. you display management and leadership.
+The biggest mistake companies make is working on putting meaningful expectations together and then only refer to them once a year as they’re too busy firefighting.
 You have to keep your staff focused and motivated.

-7. Set aside time (at least monthly) with the individuals on your team to specifically address how their activity is progressing and impacting on your goals.
+7. Ensure you have regular one to one meetings with your individual team members and ensure you address how their activity is progressing and impacting on your goals.

 8. Provide your team with a progress update on a regular (at least monthly) basis.